AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 #### Special Thanks & Acknowledgements:

-* To all the members of Team 11 🤜 (Marina, Anthony, Chris and Debbie) December Hackathon
+* To all the members of Team 11 🤜 (Marina, Anthony, Chris and Debbie) December Hackathon.
-* My mentor
+* My mentor.
+* To all the tutors and the Slack Community for some guidance.
 * To my family and friends, and most of all my daughter, Sophia, my inspiration.